Achieve your performance goals by learning how to fuel your body.

 You can find a lot of nutrition and health information on the internet.
 Why can you count on this website for reliable and trustworthy information?

-All content is created by Steph Magill, MS, RD, CD, FAND unless otherwise indicated.
-Steph has a Masters degree in nutrition with an emphasis in sports nutrition, has completed 1,200 hours of supervised practice through an accredited dietetic internship program, and passed a national exam to obtain her dietitian credential.
+All content is created and/or medically reviewed by Steph Magill, MS, RD, CD, FAND unless otherwise indicated.
+Steph has a Masters degree in Nutrition with an emphasis in sports nutrition, has completed 1,200 hours of supervised practice through an accredited dietetic internship program, and passed a national exam to obtain her dietitian credential.
 Maintaining this credential requires 75 hours of continuing education every five years.

-Additionally Steph is a Fellow of the Academy of Nutrition and Dietetics (AND).
+Additionally Steph is a Fellow of the Academy of Nutrition and Dietetics (AND) and credentialed in the state of Washington.

-All articles are written based on Steph’s 20+ years of experience in public health and nutrition and based on current literature and research.
-Our content includes references to peer-reviewed research articles, academic text books, or websites you can trust (from government or academic institutions).
-Soccer Mom Nutrition focuses on science and evidence based practices and not popularity, click-bait, or trends.
+All articles reviewed and updated annually based on current literature and research.
+Our content includes references to peer-reviewed research articles, academic text books or websites you can trust (from government or academic institutions).
+Soccer Mom Nutrition focuses on science and evidence based practices.

-When a guest authors post on this website, all content is edited and fact checked by Steph prior to publication.
+When a guest authors post on this website, all content is medically reviewed, edited and fact checked by Steph prior to publication.
 Guest authors use the same process of research and referencing.
-All content is reviewed at least annually and updated as needed based on changes in science.